consu3sg/annotations-2.0/README.md

 		}
 		?>

-# Note

-The constants HttpMethod.POST will be replaced with "POST" and MediaType.APPLICATION_JSON replaced with "application/json" when the annotations are parsed.
+Note: The constants HttpMethod.POST will be replaced with "POST" and MediaType.APPLICATION_JSON replaced with "application/json" when the annotations are parsed.